simonsarris/eleventy-tailwind-starter/README.md

 To run live server: `npm run serve`

+You can then navigate to `localhost:8080` to view the site.

 To build for production: `npm run build`

+The output is in the folder `/_site`

 All CSS is defined a single file, `/styles/tailwind.css`.
 Alongside it is `/styles/tailwind.config.js` which contains all non-tailwind colors used (currently none).